mihirm05/scratch/README.md

 This repository contains:

-(i) Deep_Neural_Network: code for multilayer neural network written in python <br> (ii) One_Hidden_Layer: code for neural network with one hidden layer in python <br> (iii) Linear_Regression: code for linear regression using python <br> (iv) Logistic_Regression: code for logistice regression using python <br> (v) misc: code for python functionalities/concepts such as generator, decorators, inheritence
+One_Hidden_Layer: code for neural network with one hidden layer in python <br>
+Linear_Regression: code for linear regression using python <br>
+Logistic_Regression: code for logistice regression using python <br>
+Deep_Neural_Network: code for multilayer neural network written in python <br>
+CNN_visualization: code for visualizing the activations of CNN layers
+misc: code for python functionalities/concepts such as generator, decorators, inheritence